mjjust31/Code-Quiz/README.md

    a. the instructions are erased.
    b. the timer begins.
    c.
 View high scores in top left hand stay.
+- completed

+- fuctions for displaying questions (loop).
+-function for displaying choices. (loop).
+- need to verify the correct answer.
+- If else statement for correct answer (add 10 points), else {deduct the time and deduct score}
 2. The first question appears.
 There are four options.
    a. when I click the correct answer, the question is removed and a new question appears.
         i. the screen shows the user that the answer was correct.